Pure, Natural Coca Leaf – A Healing Gift Of The Divine Plant

 I have to admit that when I first began researching Erythroxylon Coca in the early 1970s for my book “The International Cultivators Handbook” I really wasn’t aware of the immense spiritual healing power of this plant.
 I knew that it had been used for hundreds of generations by societies in the Andes as a source of physical and mental energy, but I had no idea that, after lying dormant in the consciousness of the European ancestors of the Conquest, it had been re-discovered by doctors and scientists of the 1800s as – quite literally – a miracle cure for dozens of diseases.

 My two most recent books on the healing powers of Coca Leaf are already encountering the legacy of generations of misinformation, propaganda and lies – many people when first encountering the premise that Coca is a divine gift of the gods confound it with Cocaine, a scourge visited upon mankind in retribution for hubris and ignorance.
-My mission is to lay all the evidence before people with eyes that can see, and ears that can hear, and minds that can be open, and to reveal this lost knowledge to them in the hope that they may take up the cause of liberating this divine gift from the clutches of the evil powers of this world.
+My mission is to lay all the evidence before you, the reader in the hope that you will agree that Coca Leaf ought to be freely available without regulation.
+It is a profound natural medicine.